adithpd/LoopAPI/README.md

 ```

+If this is the first time running the server, kindly run celery beat service to ensure that the
+the required data for triggering reports is installed on the system.
+This will take 1 hour as the
-You can access the following API endpoint
+service is scheduled in that way.
+Once complete, You can access the following API endpoints !

 [`GET /trigger_report`]: Triggers New Report Generations by providing users with unique Report-ID